Kim A. Eagle, MD

 - LaVaughn Palma-Davis is currently the Senior Director for University Health and Well-Being Services at the University of Michigan.
-In this role, she provides leadership for the implementation of the MHealthy strategic plan, an ambitious collaborative effort to leverage the university’s resources to promote the health and well-being of faculty, staff, dependents and retirees and contain health care costs.
-Palma-Davis provides direction to over 80 employees in numerous programs and services including: wellness and risk reduction services (tobacco cessation, nutrition and weight management, alcohol management, physical activity, stress management, etc.), employee assistance programs, occupational health clinical services, data management and evaluation.
+In this role, she provides leadership for strategy, business development, program implementation, marketing, operations and evaluation of MHealthy, an ambitious effort to leverage the Universityís resources to promote the health and well-being of faculty, staff, dependents and retirees and contain health care costs.
+LaVaughn provides direction to over 80 employees in numerous programs and services including: wellness and risk reduction services, employee assistance programs, occupational health clinical services, data management and evaluation.
 MHealthy also provides wellness and risk reduction services to UM Health System patients to support the organizationís population health management goals.
 LaVaughn has served on the Health Enhancement Research Organization's (HERO) Board of Trustees since 2010, and is currently serving as its chair.
 She is a frequent speaker at national health promotion conferences and contributor to national articles and publications on workplace health and well-being services.
-Palm-Davis has over 25 years of experience in health promotion and health care administration, having served in a variety of capacities for the U-M Health System as well as for Blodgett Memorial Medical Center.
+Palm-Davis has over 30 years of experience in health care administration and health promotion, having served in a variety of capacities for the UM Health System as well as for Blodgett Memorial Medical Center.
 She served as the administrative director for sports medicine and cardiac rehabilitation programs.
 She also served as the project director for leadership development strategy for the UM Health System and oversaw the UMHS Child Care Center.
-LaVaughn received her B.S. in Health Education from the University of Dayton and her master’s degree in Public Health Education from Central Michigan University.
+LaVaughn received her B.S. in Health Education from the University of Dayton and her Master's Degree in Public Health Education from Central Michigan University.

 Jean DuRussel-Weston, RN, MPH